38th Infantry Division (United States): Hurricane Katrina relief efforts

-Operation Enduring Freedom
+Afghanistan

 In 2009, the 38th Infantry Division headquarters was alerted to deploy a command and control element to Afghanistan to replace an outgoing maneuver enhancement brigade (MEB) 1-star headquarters conducting full-spectrum counterinsurgency (COIN) operations within Bamyan, Parwan, Panjshir and Kapisa provinces.
 In addition to counterinsurgency, the 38th Infantry Division would assume responsibility for operating the mayor cells at Bagram Airfield and five other forward operating bases (FOBs).
 The divisional element was organized as Task Force Cyclone under the command of Brigadier General Joseph Lonnie Culver.
 After a period of pre-mobilization training, Task Force Cyclone deployed via Manas International Airport in Kyrgyzstan to Bagram Airfield and completed Transfer of Authority (TOA) on 31 August 2009.
 TF Cyclone assumed control of a diverse group of units in Regional Command East of 4100 US military members, including Army signal, civil affairs (CA), psychological operations, Military Police (MP), Embedded Training Teams (ETT), Agribusiness Development Teams (ADT); Air Force Facility/Base Engineering and Security.
 The task force contained units from five coalition partners: France, Mongolia, the United Arab Emirates, the New Zealand Provincial Reconstruction Team (in Bamiyan), Singapore, and Mongolia.
 The task force also had attached representatives from the United States Department of State, Agriculture, and US Agency for International Development (USAID).

 While engaged in counterinsurgency in the Bamyan, Parwan, Panjshir and Kapisa provinces, TF Cyclone worked closely with subordinate Provincial Reconstruction Teams, village elders, district and provincial governors to support reconstruction efforts.
 By the time TF Cyclone transitioned from the COIN mission, over $5 billion in reconstruction projects had taken place with minimal interference from insurgents.